-INTERNATIONAL STUDENTS Room SSA-213 389-3372
+INTERNATIONAL STUDENTS .......
+Room SSA-213 389-3372

 Crafton Hills College is approved by the Immigration and Naturalization Service to admit non-immigrant F-1 Visa International students.
-The number of such students permitted to enroll may be limited at the discretion of the President of the College.
+The number of such students permitted to enroll may be limited.
 In order to be considered for admission, all applicable materials must be submitted by the following deadlines: